 Know your pick time.
 This is labeled “Enrollment Appointment” in Student Admin.

 Meet with your advisor if your major requires it (you will have an “advising required” hold) or if you want to discuss your goals, planned courses and/or requirements.For more information or to locate your advisor, visit see the “Your Advisor” page.

 Check if you have a hold on your account that could prevent you from enrolling and make sure you take care of any tasks required to remove the hold.
 Holds can come from a number of offices and sometimes take a few days to lift.
 Only the office that has placed your hold can lift it.

-Put the courses you would like to register for next semester and put them in your shopping cart using a combination of these tools:
+Plan the courses you would like to register for next semester and put them in your shopping cart using a combination of these tools:

-Use Dynamic Class Search to learn how many seats are open and whether they are reserved for a particular group (e.g. majors) or are available to anyone who meets the prerequisites.
-See Quick Guide: Dynamic Class Search.
+Dynamic Class Search: displays how many seats are open and whether they are reserved for a particular group (e.g. majors) or are available to anyone who meets the prerequisites.

 Always have extra courses ready in your shopping cart in case you are unable to enroll in your preferred courses.

 Enroll at your appointed time.
 The earlier you register, the better your choices.